aidmax/terraform-gcp-k8s/README.md

 ## Implementation details
 Here some details which you may find useful:
-* Terraform creates a VM based on the image linked via image_family `k8s` and retrieves the latest image for this family.
-So, whenever you update your image `terraform plan` and `terraform apply` commands will force you to re-create the cluster.
+* Terraform creates a VM based on the image linked via image_family `k8s` and retrieves the latest by default.
+So, whenever you update the image `terraform plan` and `terraform apply` commands will force you to re-create the cluster.

 TBD